MinBZK/ai-validation/docs/ADRs/0002-code-platform.md

 After careful consideration and evaluation of various options like GitHub, GitLab and BitBucket, we propose adopting GitHub as our primary coding platform.
 The decision is based on the following factors:

-**Costs**: There are currently no costs associate in using GitHub for our usecases.
+**Costs**: There are currently no costs associate in using GitHub for our use cases.

 **Features and Functionality**: GitHub offers a comprehensive set of features essential for modern software development and collaboration with external teams, including version control, code review, issue tracking, continuous integration,